bbauska/UC-Davis-JS-Basics/readme.md

 you&apos;re excited about the projects we&apos;ve done so far.
-Also, I hope you realize that there&apos;s a lot more to learn about JavaScript and that you&apos;ll join us in the next course in the specialization where we get into **jQuery**.
-And we look at some of the cool things that we can do with the **jQuery** library and some of the cool interactions that we can make.
+Also, I hope you realize that there&apos;s a lot more to learn about JavaScript and that you&apos;ll join us in the next course in the specialization where we get into <b>jQuery</b>.
+And we look at some of the cool things that we can do with the <b>jQuery</b> library and some of the cool interactions that we can make.
 So thank you for coming along this far and I hope to see you in the next course.